Trial time for central solenoid

-In front of the CS conductor jacket bending trials, from left to right: Chris Rey (US-DA), Paul Libeyre (IO), Charles Lyraud (IO) and Wayne Reiersen (US-DA).
+In front of the central solenoid conductor jacket bending trials, from left to right: Chris Rey (US-DA), Paul Libeyre (ITER), Charles Lyraud (ITER) and Wayne Reiersen (US-DA).

 is an essential part of the ITER magnet system, responsible for driving the current inside of the plasma.
-Procurement for the Central Solenoid (CS) will be shared between the Japanese Domestic Agency (JA-DA), in charge of conductor manufacture, and the US-DA, in charge of manufacturing the coils and associated structure.
+Procurement for the central solenoid will be shared between the Japanese Domestic Agency (JA-DA), in charge of conductor manufacture, and the US-DA, in charge of manufacturing the coils and associated structure.

 In October 2010, the US-DA launched a call for tender to select a coil manufacturer, and the contract with industry is expected to be placed in spring 2011.
 In advance of manufacture, R&D actions are currently underway to address some of the more critical areas of this technically-challenging fabrication process (see below).

-Nicolai Martovetsky (US-DA) monitoring a CS conductor jacket winding trial.
-The winding tool pictured was originally used to wind the CS Model Coil in the 1990s.
+Nicolai Martovetsky (US-DA) monitoring a central solenoid conductor jacket winding trial.
+The winding tool pictured was originally used to wind the central solenoid model coil in the 1990s.

 Mid-January, representatives of the ITER Organization paid a visit to the US-DA to review and discuss the available results of these ongoing actions.

-Wayne Reiersen, Magnet team leader at the US-DA, presented the winding trials performed on empty CS conductor jacket sections "within reasonably good accuracy" (above).
-This achievement was made possible by the use of a winding tool (left) that had formerly been used to wind the CS Model Coil in the 1990s, refurbished by an industrial partner near Oak Ridge, TN.
-The successful shaping of the turn joggle that provides transition from one turn to the next inside of a CS pancake
+Wayne Reiersen, Magnet team leader at the US-DA, presented the winding trials performed on empty central solenoid conductor jacket sections "within reasonably good accuracy" (above).
+This achievement was made possible by the use of a winding tool (left) that had formerly been used to wind the central solenoid model coil in the 1990s, refurbished by an industrial partner near Oak Ridge, Tennessee.
+The successful shaping of the turn joggle that provides transition from one turn to the next inside of a central solenoid pancake

 was also demonstrated (below).